mbabynames search ✿

 Bronagh Claire

-"noble and strong" (Bronagh) meets "clear, bright" (Claire).
+"sorrow" (Bronagh) meets "clear, bright" (Claire).
 The combination reads as complete.
 Neither name overshadows the other.
 Claire (1 syllable) provides a firm close after the longer Bronagh.

 Bronagh Hope